RIKEN-RCCS/lens3/v1/doc/user-guide.md

   problem needs two steps: remove the directory ".minio.sys", and delete the pool.

+* Recreating a bucket once removed in the same directory causes an internal error.
+Lens3 leaves the contents of a removed bucket, and the residue state causes an error.
+It is necessary to remove the directory of the bucket, first.
+Internally, MinIO issues an error with "Code=BucketAlreadyOwnedByYou".

 ## Restrictions of Lens3

 ### No Bucket Operations